Kristen Stewart On Donald Trump And ‘Twilight’ Reunion With Robert Pattinson

 “It was that moment when the person asking to sit in the most respected seat in our country imitated a disabled reporter.
 Someone he outranked in privilege, power and the capacity to fight back.
 It kind of broke my heart when I saw it.
 I still can’t get it out of my head because it wasn’t in a movie.
 It was real life.”

-Trump took to Twitter to dismiss the actress, as “one of the most over-rated actress in Hollywood.”
+Trump took to Twitter to dismiss the actress, as “one of the most over-rated actresses in Hollywood.”

 Apart from dishing out about her experience with Donald Trump’s tweets, Kristen Stewart also talked about the possibility of a new Twilight film with Robert Pattinson.
 In Sept.
 2016, Lionsgate Motion Picture Group’s co-chairman, Peter Wachsberger, talked about the future of Twilight movie.
-During his conversation with Screen Daily, he revealed that a new Twilight film with the same characters is indeed possible but it all comes to Stephenie Meyer and what she wants to do with those characters.
+During his conversation with Screen Daily, he revealed that a new Twilight film with the same characters is indeed possible, but it all comes to Stephenie Meyer and what she wants to do with those characters.

 Ever since then, Kristen-Robert fans are expecting some good news from the book’s author or any of the star’s representatives.
-However, no one has yet confirmed anything at this moment but the American Ultra movie actress revealed in her earlier interview that she is comfortable in sharing the screen with Robert Pattinson but the movie should not affect her personal life.
+However, no one has yet confirmed anything at this moment, but the American Ultra movie actress revealed in her earlier interview that she is comfortable in sharing the screen with Robert Pattinson, but the movie should not affect her personal life.

 During her interview with Uproxx, she stated that she is interested in a new Twilight film.